John Goddard (bishop)

-John William Goddard (born 8 September 1947) is a retired former bishop of the Church of England.
-From 2000 to 2014, he was Bishop of Burnley, a suffragan bishop in the Diocese of Blackburn.
+John William Goddard (born 8 September 1947) is a British Roman Catholic priest and former Anglican bishop.
+From 2000 to 2014, he was Bishop of Burnley, a suffragan bishop in the Church of England's Diocese of Blackburn.
 He left the Church of England and was received into the Roman Catholic Church in 2021.
 He was ordained deacon on Tuesday 29 March 2022 and priest on Saturday 2 April 2022 by Bishop Tom Williams in the Metropolitan Cathedral of Christ the King, Liverpool.

 Early life

 Goddard studied theology at St Chad's College, Durham, and graduated from Durham University with a Bachelor of Arts (BA) degree in 1969.
 He then gained a Diploma in Theology (DipTh).

 Ordained ministry

 Goddard was ordained in the Church of England as a deacon in 1970 and as a priest in 1971.
 He began his ordained ministry as a curate at St John's Southbank before continuing as a curate at Cayton and Eastfield (Scarborough) under the guidance of Alan A. Millar.
 He then held two incumbencies in Middlesbrough and became the rural dean.
 From 1988 to 1992 he was vice principal of Edinburgh Theological College and then rector of Ribbleton before his ordination to the episcopate.

 Goddard was consecrated a bishop on 7 December 2000 by David Hope, Archbishop of York.
 On 9 December 2000, he was installed as Bishop of Burnley, a suffragan bishop in the Diocese of Blackburn.

 Goddard retired on 19 July 2014.